スペシャルティコーヒーとは about specialty coffee

 What is Specialty Coffee?

-In summary, high-quality coffee that meets the evaluation standards of specialty coffee associations around the world, based on the evaluation criteria of the International Coffee Association (SCA), and that also has special flavor characteristics that result from the distinct terroir and microclimate of the producing region, is generally referred to as specialty coffee.
+In essence, specialty coffee generally refers to high-quality coffee that meets the evaluation standards of specialty coffee associations worldwide, based on the evaluation criteria of the International Coffee Association "SCA," and possesses unique flavor characteristics derived from the clear terroir and microclimate of its production region.

-The Specialty Coffee Association of Japan (SCAJ) defines specialty coffee as only coffee that scores 80 or above out of a total of 100 points.
+The Specialty Coffee Association of Japan (SCAJ) defines specialty coffee as only those scoring 80 points or higher out of a perfect score of 100.

-An important element that accompanies this is the concept of "From seed to cup."
-This term refers to thorough quality control that allows information to be traced from the producer to the cup that we receive.
-Transparency that can be traced back to the producer guarantees high quality.
-Furthermore, producers must be fairly compensated and sustainability must also be evaluated, so it cannot be called specialty coffee simply because it is "delicious."
-Specialty coffee is one that meets international evaluation standards, traceability, sustainability, etc.
+An important accompanying concept is "From seed to cup."
+This phrase represents thorough quality control, meaning that information from the producer to the cup we hold can be traced.
+This transparency, traceable back to the producer, guarantees high quality.
+Furthermore, factors such as fair compensation for producers and sustainability are also evaluated, meaning that simply being "delicious" is not enough to be called specialty coffee.
+Specialty coffee refers to coffee that combines international evaluation standards with traceability and sustainability, among other aspects.

 More Stories